Canon RP vs Fujifilm X100V

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS RP and Fujifilm X100V and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Canon RP and the X100V are recent models that are part of the current product line-up.
-The X100V replaced the earlier Fujifilm X100F, while the Canon RP does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Both the RP and the X100V are recent models that are part of the current product line-up.
+The X100V replaced the earlier Fujifilm X100F, while the RP does not have a direct predecessor.
+Further information on the features and operation of the RP and X100V can be found, respectively, in the Canon RP Manual (free pdf) or the online Fujifilm X100V Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon RP and the Fujifilm X100V?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.